 - The surgeon tells you the surgery is urgent, and he can’t wait for a cardiology consult or a treadmill test before surgery.
 What do you tell the surgeon?

 II.
-The next 15 minutes (Intraoperative management)
+The next 15 minutes of the anesthesia oral board exam (Intraoperative management)

 Expect questions such as: